 However is not only the organic business affected by critical views of consumer, staff, business partners and the public regarding their authenticity and integrity.
 Also and maybe even more so, it is the "conventional" business sector which is struggling with developing an overall ethical code of conduct.
 Therefore also in this sector the idea of ethical principles for business becomes more and more relevant and regarding activities are increasing.

 The target groups are representatives and managers in organic retail sector, staff in organic retail sector, institutions of adult education, trainers/Instructors and teacher trainers, decision-makers in public administration and human resource managers in organic and conventional retail branch.
 They will profit from the activities and offers based on the projects results by adequate training offers, a higher quality of skills, knowledge and competences of the retailers staff as well as improved ethical image of the whole business sector.

 A training tool to cover all relevant aspects of ethical retail practice will help the staff and manager to meet the coming requirements of the EU and assist in introducing a comprehensive approach towards retailing ethics in daily business practice.
 In this sector the idea of ethical principles for business becomes more and more relevant and activities in this area are increasing.

 The partnership consisted of nine institutions from six countries.
-Coordinator of the project was Institut equalita.
-Partners were the University of Agribusiness and Rural Development in Bugaria, the Turkish Canakkale Onsekiz Mart University, Zivy venkov from Czech Republic, the Agency for good communication GmbH (kggk) in Cologne, the University for applied Science Hamburg, both from Germany, the Dutch association Stichting Bionext, the French research and consultancy institute Ecozept and the Institute for sutainable Development from Slovenia.
+Coordinator of the project is Institut equalita.
+Partners are the University of Agribusiness and Rural Development in Bugaria, the Turkish Canakkale Onsekiz Mart University, Zivy venkov from Czech Republic, the Agency for good communication GmbH (kggk) in Cologne, the University for applied Science Hamburg, both from Germany, the Dutch association Stichting Bionext, the French research and consultancy institute Ecozept and the Institute for sutainable Development from Slovenia.